 We compete with other music entertainment companies and other companies for top talent, including executive officers.
 Our success depends, in part, upon the continuing contributions of our executive officers, however, there is no guarantee that they will not leave.
-In fiscal year 2022, we did not have an employment agreement with our CEO.
-However, we have an employment agreement with our new CEO and other executive officers and they and other members of management are participants in our equity plans.
+In fiscal year 2022, we did not have an employment agreement with our new CEO and other executive officers and they and other members of management are participants in our equity plans.
 The loss of the services of any of our executive officers or key members of management or the failure to attract and retain other executive officers could have a material adverse effect on our business or our business prospects.